 CIOs must master new roles

-The days of command-and-control leadership seem to be over.
+The days of command-and-control leadership are over (or should be!).
 The writing has been on the wall for a while now.
 Top-down, autocratic leaders may get the job done but they don’t inspire employee loyalty and are a bane to creativity and innovation.
 In today’s highly collaborative work environment, leaders are enablers, empowering teams and aligning employees’ sense of purpose with the organizational mission.
 In this context, it is important to talk about servant leadership, a leadership philosophy that puts people ahead of power.
 Servant leadership, which is a part of this course, was articulated by Robert Greenleaf in his 1971 essay The Servant as Leader.
 The leadership model came to the attention of businesses after Southwest Airlines founder Herb Keller’s practice of serving employees and putting them first, reduced employee turnover and resulted in profits year after year for over 35 years, an astonishing feat for the airlines industry.

 New technology adoption is never smooth.
 Employees may have to give up old ways of working, learn and get used to new tools, and be open to the next round of changes driven by technological advancements affecting their industry.
-An inspirational leader who engages employees, takes cognizance of their concerns, gives them opportunities to utilize their inherent strengths, and charts career paths aligned to individual interests and ambitions, is best poised to lead IT transformation smoothly and successfully.
+An inspirational leader who engages employees, listens to and addresses their concerns, gives them opportunities to utilize their inherent strengths, and charts career paths aligned to individual interests and ambitions, is best poised to lead IT transformation smoothly and successfully.
 Regardless of whether the company has a hierarchical or a flat structure, a leader who is not afraid to relinquish power, give employees ownership, and support them unselfishly and committedly, is an asset.

 The Leading IT Transformation program discusses servant leadership in the workplace.
 Learners will be introduced to servant leadership practices, and the areas in which they need to develop skills.
 It may include the following: